surbhi18/MoML/README.md

     - Presenting your critique (5%)
     - Submitting your written review (5%)
     - May require a bit of 'deep dig' but not expected to read appendices unless you want to
-  - The other roles only require you presenting for 2 mins and you will need to do this for two papers for 5% of the grade
+  - The other roles only require you presenting for 3 mins and you will need to do this for three papers for 15% of the grade
     - At the level of 'start to dig'
-  - If you are not presenting, then your participation in the discussion and questions count for the rest of the 20% participation grade (will adjust to count for about 10 out of 14 remaining papers)
+  - If you are not presenting, then your participation in the discussion and questions count for the rest of the 10% participation grade (will adjust to count for participation in at least 10 out of 15 remaining papers)
     - Only 'surface level' reading required
-  - (_extra credit_) The reproducibility role be for one paper for 10% of the grade
+  - (_extra credit_) The reproducibility role be for one paper for 10% bonus grade

 - **Project (45%)**
   - 10% for 1 page proposal